 Before the term begins

 A student who is not a Canadian Citizen or Permanent Resident requires a valid study permit.
 Study permits vary in processing time, so we recommend applying for your study permit as early as possible.
-Your Admissions Counsellor will send you an Official Letter of Acceptance and an Enrollment Verification letter as well as other pertinent information required for your study permit application.
+Your Official Letter of Acceptance and an Enrollment Verification letter are available through SquareOne.
 Note that the Letter of Acceptance that you received with your admission offer is not valid for a Study Permit application

 For more information visit our Study Permit Page.

-Please note the statements are only sent to students from Canada or the USA.
-International students can rely on Self-Serve to determine their balances or request a copy of their statement by emailing us at here.
+- Statements are also mailed to students from Canada or the USA.
+International students can rely on Self-Serve to determine their balances or request a copy of their statement by emailing us.

-If you have any questions, just ask our finance department.
+If you have any questions, just ask our Student Billing department.

 All incoming students are automatically assigned to their September Cornerstone course and October Rhetoric course.

 Your academic journey at Quest starts with Cornerstone, your first month-long block course.
 This course is spent exploring the interdisciplinary question “What is Knowledge?” while brushing up on your skills in communication, collaboration, writing, and research.
-You will debate the death of Santiago Nasar in A Chronicle of a Death Foretold, delve into The Apology by Socrates, conduct your own unique field research, and attend Cornerstone lectures that explore knowledge through the themes of What is Truth? and Marine Biology.
+You will debate the death of Santiago Nasar in A Chronicle of a Death Foretold, delve into the Meno by Plato, conduct your own unique field research, and attend Cornerstone lectures that explore knowledge through a range of academic disciplines.

 REQUIRED READING PRIOR TO CLASSES STARTING: